-Cryopreservation of embryos and transfer of thawed embryos
+Cryopreservation of blastocysts and transfer of thawed blastocysts

-If the treatment results in more high-quality embryos than those transferred, 'surplus' embryos can be cryopreserved and stored in liquid nitrogen at -196°C. The embryos can later be thawed and transferred usually without the need for any hormone stimulation.
+If the treatment results in more high-quality blastocysts than the one transferred, 'surplus' blastocysts can be cryopreserved and stored in liquid nitrogen at -196°C. The blastocysts can later be thawed and transferred usually without the need for any hormone stimulation.